Giovinco‘s free kick lifts Toronto FC above New York Red Bulls

 Moor, who rolled his right ankle on the penalty play, was replaced by Nick Hagglund to start the second half.
 Hagglund made some big defensive plays as the Red Bulls pressed.

-Vazquez came off in 65th minute, labouring after taking a hip to the midsection in a collision.
+Vazquez came off in 65th minute, labouring after taking a hip to the groin in a collision.

-Toronto (20-5-9) finished the regular season 19 points ahead of the Red Bulls (14-12-8), scoring 21 more goals and allowing 10 fewer.
-But the New Yorkers showed their mettle in upsetting third-seeded Chicago 4-0 in the knockout round.

-Toronto came into Monday's game with a 1-7-2 record at the Red Bull Arena although it had lost just once in the last three visits (1-1-1).
-That included a 1-1 tie in May.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.